pulsar27/qtile-config/README.md

 ## Dependencies
 PowerLine (for the bar), and qtile-extras.
 I set uxterm as the terminal, you may want to change that.
+Other dependencies are in the autostart.sh file, such as xss-lock and cbatticon.

 ## Keybindings
 It's mostly the stock keybindings, but I added a few.